 A typical Canadian home's energy requirement can be broken down into 60% for space heating, 20% for domestic hot water heating and 20% for appliances, lights, and other.
-Estimates for homes in the Drake Landing Solar Community (DLSC) indicate that, in a typical year, over 90% of the energy used for space heating will come from solar energy.
-Even in an unusually cold winter and spring, 80% of the required heat is expected to come from the sun.
+In a typical year, for homes in the Drake Landing Solar Community (DLSC), over 90% of the energy used for space heating comes from solar energy.
+Even in an unusually cold winter and spring, more than 80% of the required heat is expected to come from the sun.

 All homes built in the DLSC are finely crafted, single-detached homes with rear garages and breezeways.
-They are built from six distinct two-story home designs, ranging from 1,492 to 1,664 square feet in size.
+They are built from six distinct two-story home designs, ranging from 1,492 to 1,664 square feet (139 to 155 m2) in size.
 These designs are similar to other new homes across Canada, though DLSC homes have subtle differences as part of a solar community.

-DLSC homes have more stringent energy requirements than other conventional homes.
-Each of the 52 homes will be certified to Natural Resources Canada's R-2000 Standard for energy efficiency.
+DLSC homes had more stringent energy requirements than other conventional homes built at that time.
+Each of the 52 homes were certified to Natural Resources Canada's R-2000 Standard for energy efficiency.

-They will also be certified in the Built Green™ Alberta program.
-The program is managed by the Non-profit, Built Green™ Society and is modeled on both the R-2000 and NRCan’s EnerGuide for New Houses Program.
-The program has three distinct levels builders can aspire to for flexibility of price ranges, bronze, silver and gold.
-The Drake Landing solar homes will be certified at the Gold level.
+They were also certified in the Built Green™ program.
+This program is managed by the non-profit, Built Green™ Society and is modeled on both the R-2000 and NRCan’s EnerGuide for New Houses Program.
+When the houses were built, the program had three distinct levels builders could aspire to for flexibility of price ranges, bronze, silver and gold.
+The Drake Landing solar homes were certified at the Gold level.

-Both R-2000 and Built Green™ Alberta programs advocate quality, comfort, energy efficiency and responsible resource use.
+Both R-2000 and Built Green™ programs advocate quality, comfort, energy efficiency and responsible resource use.

-Each home will be 30% more efficient than conventionally built houses, is designed with low-impact landscaping, and uses locally manufactured materials - a practice that supports local businesses and reduces pollution due to the transportation of goods.
+Each home is 30% more efficient than houses conventionally built at that time, and were designed with low-impact landscaping, and locally manufactured materials - a practice that supports local businesses and reduces pollution due to the transportation of goods.

-In meeting these superior building standards, each home in the community is fitted with:
+In meeting these superior building standards, each home in the community was fitted with:

-Garages in the DLSC will be 22 feet by 22 feet.
+Garages in the DLSC are 22 feet by 22 feet (6.m x 6.7 m).
 Interconnecting the garages with breezeway structures provides a very large sloped surface for mounting solar collectors, leaving the homebuilder with complete freedom to design attractive homes in several styles.

-All DLSC homes are required to abide by The Town of Okotoks’ water stewardship measures.
-They will have (6L/flush) low consumption toilets, ultra low flow (7.5 L/min) showerheads, (4L/min) bathroom faucets, and (6 L/min) kitchen faucets.
-All hot and most cold water lines will be insulated.
-Larger homes where the distance from the hot water tank to the furthest hot water tap exceeds 36 feet will be required to have a recirculation pump.
-An Energy Star®, low water consumption clothes washer and dishwasher are also supplied.
+All DLSC homes were required to abide by The Town of Okotoks’ water stewardship measures.
+They have (6L/flush) low consumption toilets, ultra low flow (7.5 L/min) showerheads, (4L/min) bathroom faucets, and (6 L/min) kitchen faucets.
+All hot and most cold water lines are insulated and the houses have hot water recirculation pumps.
+An Energy Star®, low water consumption clothes washer and dishwasher were also supplied.

-Exterior water conservation is augmented with a rain barrel, supplied for plant watering, incorporated into the eaves trough downspout.
-Extra topsoil depth will be supplied to maintain moisture longer for landscaping needs and an outdoor tap timer is installed to help forgetful users.The homes for the DLSC were built by Sterling Homes.
+Exterior water conservation was augmented with a rain barrel, supplied for plant watering, incorporated into the eaves trough downspout.
+Extra topsoil depth was supplied to maintain moisture longer for landscaping needs and an outdoor tap timer was installed to help forgetful users.The homes for the DLSC were built by Sterling Homes.